 Studies have revealed the teenage brain is not completely hardwired yet.
 Adolescents differ from adults in the way they respond, solve problems and make decisions.
 It’s why teaching them to drive defensively – or always anticipating potential threats – is so critical.

-At HPT, our unique methodology combines interactive classroom instruction, hands-on practical application and teach-back verbalization that gives them the “1-second advantage” that can mitigate danger.
+At HPT Defensive Driving, our unique methodology combines interactive classroom instruction, hands-on practical application and teach-back verbalization that gives them the “1-second advantage” that can mitigate danger.

 New drivers must become familiar with the many traffic laws they must obey in each state.
 We make our time is interactive and fun to ensure they retain the material and know where to source it in the future.